 Zi, “What happened?”

 I look at Dasha, she’s absorbed in a piece of cake, guess we aren’t getting details from her, “Manolo burned his forearm a couple of days ago, quite badly.
 The skin was a mess, sure to leave twisted scars.
-The girls applied cold qi, very cold, froze the top layer of damaged skin, which fell off like chips of ice.
+The girls applied cold qi, froze the top layer of damaged skin, which fell off like chips of ice.
 Then they sealed it over, leaving only a dark pink layer, smooth as a child’s cheek.”

 Zi, “That is remarkable.
 From where did the skill arise, Dasha?”

 Dasha feeds a piece of cake to Daria, “Ees chee.
 Dahfoney says chee is there, we can get, so we get.
 Manolo needs to be feex, we feex.
 Ees more tea, Dahfoney?”

 I fill her cup, then Daria’s, “They were in Tan’s hut prior to that.
 They merged and the one was surrounded by bright white light and heat.
 Then the light was sort of sucked into them,” my hands push together like squeezing a balloon, “and popped off in a bright flash,” my fingers splay like the balloon burst, “I have no idea how it came about, but that’s what happened.”

 Chloe, “Daria, did you do anything special while in the hut?”

 Chloe, “Daria, I would like to know the sequence of events.
 You went in the hut, then what?”

 Daria looks at her sister, it is quiet for a bit, Dasha says, “We make one girl, then make…” she looks at Daria, “what is namereniye?” (prn. nah-meernia.)